waleCloud/me/content/blog/scaling-frontend-apps-code-guidelines/index.md

 ---
 title: Scaling Frontend Applications - Coding Guidelines
-date: "2022-02-20T15:00:00.169Z"
+date: "2022-04-03T15:00:00.169Z"
 featuredImage: ./img/building.png
 description: Structuring your frontend application can become tricky as your product and codebase grows, In this post, I will be sharing what I have found to a working solution for almost any kind of Frontend project size.
 ---

-Structuring your frontend application can become tricky as your product and codebase grows, In this post, I will be sharing what I have found to a working solution for almost any kind of Frontend project size.
-This guideline is strongly inspired by a pattern termed as the [duck pattern](https://www.freecodecamp.org/news/scaling-your-redux-app-with-ducks-6115955638be).
+Structuring your frontend application can become tricky as your product and codebase grows.
+In this post, I will be sharing what I have found to a working solution for almost any kind of Frontend project size.
+This guideline is strongly inspired by a pattern termed as the <a href="https://www.freecodecamp.org/news/scaling-your-redux-app-with-ducks-6115955638be" target="_blank">duck pattern</a>.

 The entire idea of ducks is to group seemingly related files together in a way that makes it modular, modification easier, scalable, and easy to deconstruct whenever a need arises and move technologies around like state libraries etc.

+Ducks are extroverted, gregarious animals who feel most at minimal fuss when they're in groups.
-The saying if it walks like a duck, quack like a duck, its probably a duck.
-Duck pattern at its core is about colocating small files that work together as a unit.
+Duck pattern at its core is about colocating small files that work together as a unit to make working with them a breeze.
 Lets see guideline below;

 * [Files and Folder Convention](#file-and-folder-convention)
 * [Components](#components)